vaccovecrana/metolithe/README.md

 - [ ] How are primary key fields assigned and extracted.
 - [ ] Strategies for choosing primary key component fields (or not at all).
 - [ ] `int` vs `Integer`, when to use which?
-- [ ] How to handle schema migrations with Liquibase generated change sets.
+- [ ] How to handle schema migrations with generated change sets.
 - [ ] Always make sure that your schema class names do not clash with database keywords.
 - [ ] If you do not specify unique constraint tags on your classes, you are responsible for managing each object's primary key values.